You can get an instrument capable of giving years of good astronomical views for

 See for Yourself:

-Right Pic. - 150mm at 100x Magnification but with a larger aperture does, (More detail at lower magnifications!)
+Right Pic. a 150mm Newtonian at 100x Magnification but with a larger aperture does,

 The benefit of an equatorial mounting is that you only need to move the telescope about the polar axis to follow a star as it moves across the night sky.
 The polar axis points to the pole star, approximately, and therefore the polar axis needs to be set to the observer's latitude.